gabrielleandro0801/typescript-design-patterns/README.md

 The command object contains all the information needed to perform an action, including the method to call, the method’s arguments, and the receiver of the method.

+## Composite
+It is a structural design pattern that allows you to treat individual objects and compositions of objects uniformly.

+It organizes objects into tree structures to represent part-whole hierarchies, so that clients can interact with both single objects and groups of objects using the same interface.

 ## Decorator
 The Decorator Pattern is a structural design pattern that allows behavior to be added to an individual object, dynamically, without affecting the behavior of other objects from the same class.